 No. 4.
-FOR REGULATING AND PAVING WITH GRANITE-BLOCK PAVEMENT, WITH CONCRETE FOUNDATION, THE CARRIAGEWAY OF TWENTY-SIXTH STREET, from Tenth to Eleventh avenue (so far as the same is within the limits of grants of land under water).
+FOR REGULATING AND PAVING WITH

+GRANITE-BLOCK PAVEMENT, WITH

+CONCRETE FOUNDATION, THE CARRIAGEWAY OF TWENTY-SIXTH

+STREET, from Tenth to Eleventh avenue

+(so far as the same is within the limits of

+grants of land under water).

 No. 5.
-FOR REGULATING AND PAVING WITH GRANITE-BLOCK PAVEMENT, WITH CONCRETE FOUNDATION, THE CARRIAGEWAY OF LEWIS STREET, from Delancey to Houston street (so far as the same is within the limits of grants of land under water).
+FOR REGULATING AND PAVING WITH

+GRANITE-BLOCK PAVEMENT, WITH

+CONCRETE FOUNDATION, THE CARRIAGEWAY OF LEWIS STREET, from

+Delancey to Houston street (so far as the

+same is within the limits of grants of land

+under water).

-Each estimate must contain the name and place of resi-
+Each estimate must contain the name and place of residence of the agreet reclaim the name and place of resi-